 Katy McAllister has admitted four charges relating to the importing of medical drugs.

 The 32-year-old attempted to have diazepam, Temazepam and what she believed to be morphine and oxycodone delivered to her home in the West End.

-McAllister, who is currently listed as employed in the role of a speciality registrar, was caught out when Royal Mail and Border Force staff became suspicious of the contents within packages addressed to her.
+McAllister, who is currently listed as employed in the role of a speciality registrar, was caught out when Royal Mail and Border Force staff became suspicious of the contents within packages that were addressed to her.